Recruitment is more than just filling a job vacancy.

 But, how do you encourage these kinds of ideal applicants to get in touch?
-If you don’t know where to begin, you’re in the right place because, below, we’ve listed four ways you can start attracting more relevant job candidates.
+If you don’t know where to begin, you’re in the right place because, below, we’ve listed six ways you can start attracting more relevant job candidates.

 Let’s dive in!